shannon112/Poneglyph/OSI_model/README.md

   - Service Data Object[SDO]: The SDO services are used to access/change values in the object dictionary of a CANopen device - e.g. when an application master needs to change certain configurations of a CANopen device.
   - Node monitoring(Heartbeat)[SDO]: The Heartbeat service has two purposes: To provide an 'alive' message and to confirm the NMT command.
 - 3.Device States: A device supports different states.
 A 'master' node can change state of a 'slave' node - e.g. resetting it.
-- 4.Object Dictionary: Each device has an OD with entries that specify e.g. the device config.
+- 4.Object Dictionary(OD): Each device must has an OD with entries that specify e.g. the device config.
 It can be accessed via SDOs.
+  - The object dictionary is a standardized structure containing all parameters describing the behavior of a CANopen node.
+  - OD entries are looked up via a 16-bit index(4 digits hex) and 8-bit subindex(2 digits hex).
+For example, index 1008 (subindex 0) of a CANopen-compliant node OD contains the node device name.
+  - Specifically, an entry in the object dictionary is defined by attributes: Index: 16-bit base address of the object, Object name: Manufacturer device name, Object code: Array, variable, or record, Data type: E.g. VISIBLE_STRING, or UNSIGNED32 or Record Name, Access: rw (read/write), ro (read-only), wo (write-only), Category: Indicates if this parameter is mandatory/optional (M/O)
+  - OD standardized sections: The object dictionary is split into standardized sections where some entries are mandatory and others are fully customizable.
+Importantly, OD entries of a device (e.g. a slave) can be accessed by another device (e.g. a master) via CAN using e.g. SDOs.
+For example, this might let an application master change whether a slave node logs data via a specific input sensor - or how often the slave sends a heartbeat.
-- 5.Electronic Data Sheet: The EDS is a standard file format for OD entries - allowing e.g. service tools to update devices.
+- 5.Electronic Data Sheet(EDS): The EDS is a standard file format for OD entries - allowing e.g. service tools to update devices.
+  - To simplify this, the CiA 306 standard defines a human-readable (and machine friendly) INI file format, acting as a "template" for the OD of a device - e.g. the “ServoMotor3000”.
+This EDS is typically provided by the vendor and contains info on all device objects (but not values).
-- 6.Device Profiles: Standards describe e.g. I/O modules (CiA 401) and motion-control (CiA 402) for vendor independence.
+- 6.Device Configuration Profiles(DCF): Standards describe e.g. I/O modules (CiA 401) and motion-control (CiA 402) for vendor independence.
+  - Assume a factory has bought a ServoMotor3000 to integrate into their conveyor belt.
+In doing so, the operator edits the device EDS and adds specific parameter values and/or changes the names of each object described in the EDS.
+In doing so, the operator effectively creates what is known as a Device Configuration File (DCF).
+With this in place, the ServoMotor3000 is ready for integration into the specific CANopen network on-site.
+ - The SDO service allows a CANopen node to read/edit values of another node’s object dictionary over the CAN network.
+As mentioned under 'communication models', the CANopen SDO services utilize a "client/server" behavior.
+Specifically, an SDO "client" initiates the communication with one dedicated SDO "server".
+The purpose can be to update an OD entry (called an "SDO download") or read an entry ("SDO upload").
+In simple master/slave networks, the node with NMT master functionality acts as the client for all NMT slave nodes(select one as a server, ignore the others) reading or writing to their ODs.
+    - SDOs are flexible, but carry a lot of overhead - making them less ideal for real-time operational data.
+- The CANopen PDO service is used for effectively sharing real-time operational data across CANopen nodes.
+For example, the PDO would carry pressure data from a pressure transducer - or temperature data from a temperature sensor.
+  - Can’t the SDO service just do this?
+Yes, in principle the SDO service could be used for this.
+However, a single SDO response can only carry 4 data bytes due to overhead (command byte and OD addresses).
+  - In contrast, a PDO message can contain 8 full bytes of data - and it can contain multiple object parameter values within a single frame.
+Thus, what would require at least 4 frames with SDO could potentially be done with 1 frame in the PDO service.
+  - The PDO is often seen as the most important CANopen protocol as it carries the bulk of information.

 # I2C, SPI, UART
 Read the details in:
 - Comparison: https://shannon112.blogspot.com/2021/01/embedded-system-serial-communication.html